-13. Medicine for stomach upset.
+14. Medicine for stomach upset.
 You may also want to consider carrying with you something to alleviate mild stomach upset in case you eat something that doesn't sit well with you.
-Consider purchasing a few envelopes of Alka Seltzer or a Bolivian version such as Digestan Compuesto, the ingredients of which are listed here.
+Consider purchasing a few envelopes of Alka Seltzer or a Bolivian version such as Digestan Compuesto.

 When is the best time of year to visit

 Tiwanaku is located at 3845 meters above sea level (12,615 feet above sea level) and it’s cold most of the year, although you may feel warm enough between noon and 3 p.m. to take off your jacket.
 The average temperature is 11 °C (52 °F).
 The Tiwanaku archeological site is open year round, however during the rainy season (November to March) there are fewer visitors.